The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 - Avoid vigorous exercise after the operation and wait for your doctor to authorize it.

-- Generally, you should rest at home for a week before returning to work or school.
+- Generally, it would help if you rested at home for a week before returning to work or school.

 - Avoid visiting closed and crowded areas for at least a week to reduce the risk of infection.